lmfit/asteval/doc/motivation.rst

     with limited_recursion(100):
         Interpreter().eval(...)

-A secondary security concern is that the default list of supported functions does include Python's ``open()`` which will allow disk access to the untrusted user.
-If ``numpy`` is supported, its ``load()`` and ``loadtxt()`` functions will also normally be supported.
-Including these functions does not elevate permissions, but it does allow the user of the asteval interpreter to read files with the privileges of the calling program.
-In some cases, this may not be desirable, and you may want to remove some of these functions from the symbol table, re-implement them, or ensure that your program cannot access information on disk that should be kept private.

 In summary, while asteval attempts to be safe and is definitely safer than using :py:func:`eval`, there may be ways that using asteval could lead to